RazorWire13/scatter-hunt/README.md

 view that displays stats on how they did while on the hunt!

 ### User Stories
-- As a User I want to be able to get a list of destinations to find.
+- As a User I want to be able to get a list of destinations to find. (est 1hr)
+    - Consideration: RecyclerView with user current game information.
+Store the current objectives on the user in the database so that if the app crashes or gets closed they don't lose their progress.
+This can be maintained with a timestamp on game start

-- As a User I want to have a clean and easy to use UI for setting up games.
+- As a User I want to have a clean and easy to use UI for setting up games. (est 2hrs)
+  - Consideration: Working in xml files to coordinate the design of each view.

-- As a User I want to be able to see how long it took me to find all of the objectives I found in a game.
+- As a User I want to be able to see how long it took me to find all of the objectives I found in a game. (est 2hrs)
+  - Consideration: Partially dependent on that start tim and also their completed times for each objective.
+Storing those in a table perhaps with what each are.
+Perhaps use RecyclerView on the score page also with start time and then location and completion time for each objective.
+Then a score at the bottom out of the total and a new game button

-- As a Developer I should build an intuitive efficient way to store current game information; Including objective locations, starting time, and times when completed.
+- As a Developer I should build an intuitive efficient way to store current game information; Including objective locations, starting time, and times when completed. (est 5 hrs)
+  - Consideration: Use Firebase database to store game data once collected

--As a developer I want to be able alert users when they are within the vacinity of a goal -As a developer I want to tell users their relative distance from the goals
+- As a developer I want to be able alert users when they are within the vacinity of a goal (est 3hrs)
+  - Consideration: Will require the creation of a geo-fence around the goal that triggers an event notification to the user when crossed that they have reached a goal

+- As a developer I want to tell users their relative distance from the goals (est 2hr)
+  - Consideration: May do the location distance calculation locally so that it doesn't require the phone to make a request every second to a backend.
+This will save on data for users as well as not bogging down a backend.

 ### Project SetUp
 - [User Stories](/project-assets/readmes/userStories.md) `forthcoming`